 Same degree, different start date

 If you haven’t studied, want to transfer course, or find a September start isn’t ideal, our January intake gives you the chance to commence your studies at a time that works for you.

 We are one of the only universities in the UK where you can start university in January.
 We have wholly embraced a January intake, with almost all of our courses (including both undergraduate and postgraduate programmes) available to start in either September or January.
 You’ll study the same course content in the same timeframe.
 This means no matter which entry point you choose, you will be part of a whole new student cohort and get to experience induction, Freshers’ Week and the same expert teaching and personal support facilities.

-Choosing to start with us in January on one of our two-year degrees will also give you the opportunity to graduate ahead of people studying a traditional three-year degree who started in the September before you.
+Choosing to start university in January with us on one of our two-year degrees will also give you the opportunity to graduate ahead of people studying a traditional three-year degree who started in the September before you.
 So competing for graduate-entry jobs will be that little bit easier!

 Improve your earning potential with a postgraduate degree.
 Find out more here